scala/scala.epfl.ch/_projects/16-dotty.md

 active: true
 category: enhancement
 home: false
-description: "Next-generation compiler for Scala"
+description: "The future compiler of Scala 3.0"
 ---
 [Dotty](http://dotty.epfl.ch/) is a platform to try out new language concepts and compiler technologies for Scala with a focus is mainly on simplification.